microsoft/react-native-windows/README.md

 - [Visual Studio 2015 Community](https://msdn.microsoft.com/en-us/library/dd831853.aspx)
 - [Windows 10 SDK Build 10586](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)

-If this is your first time using UWP, you may be able to install the SDK by opening the [solution file](ReactWindows/ReactNative.sln).
-After opening the solution in Visual Studio, right click the solution in the solution explorer and select the option labeled "Install Missing Components".
+If this is your first time using UWP, you may be able to install the SDK by opening the [solution file](ReactWindows/ReactNative.sln) in Visual Studio.
+After opening the solution, right click the Solution in the Solution Explorer and select the option labeled "Install Missing Components".
 You may have to shutdown Visual Studio to continue the installation.

 ## Getting Help